Ali Haydar Kaytan: Death

 Ali Haydar Kaytan was killed on 3 July 2018, in the Kurdistan Region of Iraq, under unclear circumstances.
 His death was initially shrouded in mystery, with many people unaware of it at the time.
 His death was later confirmed, though conflicting reports emerged regarding the exact cause.
 Some reports suggested he was killed by a Turkish airstrike in 2019, while other sources reported his death in November 2021 under different circumstances.

 Reports indicated that senior PKK figures sought to keep his death secret, fearing it could create panic within their ranks.

 Some reports from 2019 claimed he had died in a Turkish airstrike in the Qandil Mountains.
 These conflicting reports have fueled ongoing discussions and investigations regarding the true circumstances of his death.

 Kaytan was considered a potential successor to Abdullah Öcalan, the imprisoned leader of the PKK, making his death a significant event within the organization.
 His passing has led to further scrutiny of the PKK's internal leadership and the operations conducted by Turkish forces in the region.

 The circumstances surrounding his death were unclear for several years and were the subject of continued investigation and debate.

-In PKK's 12th Congress, which was held on 5–7 May 2025, Kaytan's death in 2018 is acknowledged by the PKK, alongside with Rıza Altun's death in 2019.
+In PKK's 12th Congress, which was held on 5–7 May 2025, Kaytan's death in 2018 is acknowledged by the PKK, along with Rıza Altun's death in 2019.